PierreSenellart/provsql/doc/source/user/provenance-tables.rst

 - ``mixture``: Bernoulli or categorical mixture of scalar random-variable roots

+Two *transparent marker* gates wrap a single child without changing its value, recording metadata for a later stage (a circuit carrying them evaluates identically to one without):

+- ``assumed_boolean``: added by the safe-query rewriter (and load-time Boolean-identity folding) when ``provsql.boolean_provenance`` is on, to record that only Boolean semantics are preserved.
+- ``annotation``: carries the inversion-free certificate on a result root, or a per-input order key, for the ``'inversion-free'`` probability method (see :doc:`probabilities`).

 The following functions let you navigate and inspect the circuit:

 - :sqlfunc:`get_gate_type` -- returns the type of a gate.